A Brief History

 Through the years that followed more wells were dug, and dug deeper again.
 Pumps were installed, and water towers erected.
 By 1955 residents were using 160 million gallons on an annual basis, and the well system was strained to the breaking point.
 Therefore, to supplement the wells, other water supplies were developed.

 On March 14, 1960, a landmark contract was signed between Arvada and the Denver Water Board.
 The Contract secures three-fourths of Arvada's water: 19,000 acre feet per year collected from the Fraser River and South Boulder Creek Basins and transported first to Gross Reservoir and then to Ralston Reservoir.

 The Contract also specifies that Arvada pays the rate Denver charges itself for water plus one percent, and that the contract is perpetual.
-Signing of the contract climaxed months of negotiation regarding Arvada's water rights from the western slope and transported through the Moffat Tunnel.
+Signing of the contract ended months of negotiation regarding Arvada's water rights from the western slope and transported through the Moffat Tunnel.

 Police Department Organized